weaversa/cryptol-course/labs/Interpreter/Interpreter.md

                        number of tests is determined by the "tests" option.
 ```

-The most used commands have to do with files (loading `:l`, editing
+The most used commands have to do with files (loading `:m` and
-`:e`, and reloading `:r` a file), quitting the interpreter `:q`, and
+reloading `:r` modules), quitting the interpreter `:q`, and asking for
-asking for the type of an expression `:t`.
-Many of the commands have
+the type of an expression `:t`.
+Many of the commands have single
-single character shortcuts for ease of use.
+character shortcuts for ease of use.

 ## Browsing the Environment